Pre-World War I unit photo donated to Fort McCoy History Center; dates to 1910s

 |0

-This work, Pre-World War I unit photo donated to Fort McCoy History Center; dates to 1910s [Image 22 of 22], by Melissa Dubois, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pre-World War I unit photo donated to Fort McCoy History Center; dates to 1910s, by Melissa Dubois and Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Pre-World War I unit photo donated to Fort McCoy History Center; dates to 1910s